1986 National League Championship Series

 - Attendance: 55,038

 The series' final game in Shea Stadium was yet another pitchers' duel.
 Nolan Ryan and Dwight Gooden started the game, and each only surrendered a single run in the game's first nine innings.
 Gooden lasted ten innings (the longest game of his career), striking out four, walking two, and allowing nine hits.
 Ryan, however, put in the superior performance, going nine innings, walking two, giving up a mere two hits, and striking out a stunning 12 batters.
 Both teams scored in the 5th - the Astros on Bill Doran fielder's choice and the Mets on a Darryl Strawberry home run.
+The Astros could have scored another run in the 2nd inning, but with runners on first and third, Craig Reynolds grounded into an inning-ending double play, although replays seemed to indicate that first base umpire Fred Brocklander had missed the call and that Reynolds was safe; had the run scored, the Astros would have won in regulation innings, but instead the two teams were tied after 9.
 Charlie Kerfeld came in for Ryan in the 10th, striking out four as the game went on.
 But in the Mets' 12th inning, Wally Backman singled.
 Kerfeld attempted to pick the Mets' second baseman off first base, but his throw was wild and Backman took second.
 With Backman in scoring position, Keith Hernandez was intentionally walked and Gary Carter came to the plate.
 Carter was, until that point, 1 for 21 in the NLCS.
 But the former Montreal Expos catcher slapped Kerfeld's pitch up the middle, and the speedy Backman scored the winning run.
 In something of a preview of his 1987 season, Ryan was deprived of a win despite his fantastic performance.
 The Astros were now facing elimination, with the series returning to the "House of Pain" in Houston.

 Game 6